shiruken/covid-texas-data/README.md

 ### Data Files Overwritten Daily by Texas DSHS

-_These files are overwritten daily during the dashboard update process so retaining past versions is the only way to access historical values for certain metrics._
+_These files are overwritten daily (Monday-Friday) during the dashboard update process so retaining past versions is the only way to access historical values for certain metrics._

 * [Accessible Dashboard Data](AccessibleDashboardData/): Excel file containing the underlying data currently displayed on the [COVID-19 Dashboard](https://www.dshs.state.tx.us/coronavirus/cases.aspx).
 Data are displayed on multiple tabs and include daily and cumulative case and fatality data, estimated recoveries, statewide hospital data.
 * [Accessible Vaccine Dashboard Data](AccessibleVaccineDashboardData/): Excel file containing the underlying data currently displayed on the [COVID-19 Vaccine in Texas Dashboard](https://tabexternal.dshs.texas.gov/t/THD/views/COVID-19VaccineinTexasDashboard/Summary).